Monday, June 10, 2024

 Volunteers/Guest Readers/Chaperones:

-Parents/Guardians who plan to volunteer in classrooms must have a current CORI on file.
+Remember, any parent/guardian who plans to volunteer in classrooms must have a current CORI on file.
 To chaperone field trips or help on field day, you must have a current CORI and Fingerprinting on file.
 CORI and Fingerprinting are good for all HW schools; CORI is valid for 3 years and fingerprinting for 7.
 Get them done early so you are not disappointed when it comes time to volunteer in classrooms, chaperone field trips or help on field day.
-You can check with Mary Cadle on whether your CORI/Fingerprinting is up to date.
+You can now check in Aspen whether your CORI/Fingerprinting is up to date - see instructions above.

 From the Health Office: